Shenzhi-Chen/DeepSTARR-Mouse/README.md

 ## Sequence-to-activity Model training
 Data were used for Sequence-to-activity model training are uploaded at HuggingFace (https://huggingface.co/datasets/Shenzhi-Chen/DeepSTARR-Mouse-dataset/tree/main/enhancer_activity_model_dataset).
 Data were used for evaluation model are uploaded at HuggingFace (https://huggingface.co/datasets/Shenzhi-Chen/DeepSTARR-Mouse-dataset/tree/main/testing_dataset).
-To train models across 3 Cross-validation folds for 3 tissues (heart, limb and midbrain(CNS))and evaluate them, download the training data (enhancer_activity_model_dataset), run following script:
+To train and evaluate models across 3 cross-validation folds for 3 tissues (heart, limb, and midbrain/CNS), download the `enhancer_activity_model_dataset` and run the following script:
 ```
 Enhancer_activity_model_training/Run_models.sh
 ```

-This script will train 2 replicates for each 3 Cross-validation folds of 3 tissues and you will get 18 models in sum, for each of them this scripts will make predictions and compute nucleotide contribution scores on held-out test dataset.
+This script trains 2 replicates for each of the 3 cross-validation folds across the 3 tissues, creating a total of 18 models.
+For each model, it generates predictions and computes nucleotide contribution scores on the held-out test dataset.

-Outputs are speprately saved, as cross-validation fold 1 and replicate 1 for heart as a example, all outputs is saved under enhancer_activity_model/heart/results_fold01_heart_DeepSTARR_rep1.
+Outputs are saved in separate directories.
+For example, the output for the heart model from fold 1, replicate 1 is located at:
 ```
 enhancer_activity_model/heart/results_fold01_heart_DeepSTARR_rep1